 All purchasers are advised that the Club is vested with the authority under its By-Laws to guard against all trespasses onto Club property.
 As the roads are owned by the Club, and the width of the right of way of the Club’s roads generally exceeds that of the actual road bed, Club Rules state that no obstruction shall be placed, nor structures built, beyond any individual property line so as to extend into the right of way.
 In addition, the Club owns many individual lots abutting member properties.
 Purchasers are urged to obtain a survey before the proposed transfer, and to carefully review their survey for encroachments prior to closing.
 The Club will require the removal of any encroachment onto its property, and will reserve the right to be compensated for the costs of such removal and litigation associated with any encroachment.

 Please note that even though the property address that you are considering purchasing may state “Highland Lakes,” there are many properties located within the Highland Lakes zip code of 07422 that are located in other communities, such as the Barry Lakes or Lake Wanda neighborhoods of Vernon Township.
 You, your attorney or title company should confirm that the property you are purchasing is located within the private community of Highland Lakes.
 Feel free to make a simple telephone call to the Club Office to confirm the property’s location.

 We look forward to your interest in Highland Lakes Country Club and Community Association.
 It is a superior place to live.

-The request for a Status Report must be made in writing and be accompanied by the Status Report preparation fee as set forth in the Dues and Assessments Schedule for the current year.
+The request for a Status Report must be made in writing and be accompanied by the Status Report preparation fee as set forth in the Dues and Assessments Schedule for the current year (see the At A Glance section on the right hand side of this page).
 Please anticipate a processing time of seven business days so the report should be ordered well in in advance of the scheduled closing.
 Please contact the Club Office at 973.764.4366 for more information.